Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |2.60

-Resideo Technologies currently has a consensus price target of $29.00, indicating a potential downside of 10.38%.
-Latch has a consensus price target of $15.86, indicating a potential upside of 16.43%.
-Given Latch’s stronger consensus rating and higher possible upside, analysts plainly believe Latch is more favorable than Resideo Technologies.
+Resideo Technologies currently has a consensus price target of $29.00, suggesting a potential downside of 6.18%.
+Latch has a consensus price target of $15.86, suggesting a potential upside of 14.00%.
+Given Latch’s stronger consensus rating and higher probable upside, analysts clearly believe Latch is more favorable than Resideo Technologies.

 Summary